ssebaa9/My-website/README.md

-# Hangman-Game
+# My Website

-Hangman Game, created in React.
+My Website, created in React, with sass and firebase.
-Try to guess the word.
+Website about me, created by me.

 * [firebase hosting](https://sebastian-debicki.web.app/ )